Toyota RAV4 EV: Public availability

 In March 2002, due to a shift in corporate policy, the Toyota RAV4-EV was made available for sale to the general public.
 All 328 that Toyota made were sold.
 No one knows for certain what prompted Toyota to change their position on the RAV4-EV, since they had long since fulfilled their obligations under the MOA with the California Air Resources Board's zero-emissions vehicle (ZEV) mandate via its fleet lease program.

 The MSRP was US$42,000; but in California, ZIP-grant rebates of US$9,000, decreasing in 2003 to US$5,000, and a US$4,000 credit from the Internal Revenue Service brought the price down to a more palatable US$29,000 (US$33,000 for some 2003 deliveries), including the home charger.

 More RAV4-EVs were sold than had been planned for manufacture through standard assembly line techniques.
 Toyota filled every order despite the fact that the last few dozen vehicles had to be assembled from spare parts due to a shortfall of production components (a significantly more expensive way of building a vehicle).
 This unexpected development caused deliveries to trickle on into September 2003.
 It also caused variations in the vehicles such as heated seats, retractable antennae, mats, etc.

 The last of the 328 EVs was sold in November 2002.

 Sales

-A total of 1,484 were leased and/or sold in California.
+In the eight years up to 2003, the RAV4 EV achieved a sales performance of approximately 1,900 units, of which 1,484 were leased and/or sold in California.

 Chevron patent encumbrance

-Whether or not Toyota wanted to continue production, it was unlikely to be able to do so because the EV-95 battery was no longer available.
-Chevron had inherited control of the worldwide patent rights for the NiMH EV-95 battery when it merged with Texaco, which had purchased them from General Motors.
-Chevron's unit won a US$30,000,000 settlement from Toyota and Panasonic, and the production line for the large NiMH batteries was closed down and dismantled.
+Whether or not Toyota wanted to continue production, it was unlikely to be able to do so because the battery was no longer available.
+Chevron had inherited control of the worldwide patent rights for the NiMH battery when it merged with Texaco, which had purchased them from General Motors.
+Chevron's unit won a US$30,000,000 settlement from Toyota and Panasonic, the manufacturer of the battery, and the production line for the large NiMH batteries was closed down and dismantled.
 This case was settled in the ICC International Court of Arbitration, and not publicized due to a gag order placed on Toyota.
 Only smaller NiMH batteries, incapable of powering an electric vehicle or plugging in, were allowed by Chevron-Texaco.